 The sequences we use are short: usually 3 emails.
 Email one: the personalised cold pitch.
 Email two (3 days later): a short follow-up, different angle, no repetition of email one.
 Email three (5 days later): a genuine closing "is this relevant?" with an easy out.
 That's it.
 More emails doesn't mean more replies after that point.
 It means more unsubscribes and deliverability damage.

 Instantly also handles replies, connecting to your actual inbox so when someone replies, you see it immediately and can respond.
-The AI can't handle the reply.
-The human still does that part, and it should.
+The AI handles the volume.
+The human still handles the reply, and it should.
 Someone who replied to your cold email is giving you a signal that needs real engagement.

 Industry benchmarks for cold email: 2–5% reply rate is average, 5–10% is good, above 10% is exceptional.
 The campaigns I run for clients in well-defined niches with good Clay enrichment consistently land in the 6–12% range for positive replies (not counting out-of-office, unsubscribes, or bounces).